Relative Arbitrage Opportunities with Interactions among $N$ Investors: Market dynamics and conditions

 \section{Market dynamics and conditions}

-This section recalls some properties of the market which are used to show the existence of relative arbitrage. \begin{definition}[Non-degeneracy and bounded variance] A market is a family $\mathcal{M}= \{X_1, \ldots, X_n\}$ of $n$ stocks, each of which is defined as in \eqref{stock}, such that the matrix $\alpha(t)$ is nonsingular for every $t \in [0,\infty)$, a.s.
+This section recalls some properties of the market that are related to the existence of relative arbitrage. \begin{definition}[Non-degeneracy and bounded variance] A market is a family $\mathcal{M}= \{X_1, \ldots, X_n\}$ of the $n$ stocks, each of which is defined as in \eqref{eq: x}, such that the matrix $\alpha(t)$ is nonsingular for every $t \in [0,\infty)$, a.s.
 The market $\mathcal{M}$ is called \textit{nondegenerate} if there exists a number $\epsilon>0$ such that for $x\in \mathbb{R}^n$

 The market $\mathcal{M}$ has \textit{bounded variance} from above, if there exists a number $M>0$ such that for $x\in \mathbb{R}^n$